nnapior/redcap-sheets/README.md

 ### Introduce:

-Thanks for using our webapp.Thisweb application usedto interact with the REDcap API
+Thanks for using our webapp.
+This web application used to import and export data with the REDcap and google sheets.

 ### What can you do using this web app?